Inbound Marketing: How a B2B company used a content marketing strategy to improve customer experience

 In the Precor example below, the team focused on reducing a pain point or anxiety that a future gym owner is facing.
 (Realize that Precor first targets a specific audience before refining the messaging.)

-Although the content is from Precor, notice that they are not selling product at this level.
+Although the content is from Precor, notice that they are not selling a product at this level.
 The content is simply establishing who the brand is in the mind of the future gym owner.
 The message being conveyed is simply presenting Precor as a resource for fitness center owners.

 Creating this type of shareable and digestible content makes it easy to follow Precor on Twitter, with the understanding that these articles will help owners alleviate pain points throughout their careers — creating an association of credibility with the Precor brand at the genesis of the business.